There are lots of free things in Vancouver in November 2025 including Remembrance Day events, Christmas craft markets and autumn activities.

 • Bear Creek Park Lights – the Surrey park is lit up at night between 4:30 and 9:00 pm.
 It’s a free event, but tickets can be reserved in advance.

-• Museum of Surrey – the museum in Cloverdale is free to enter.
+• Museum of Surrey – the free museum in Cloverdale currently has a special, featured, interactive exhibit about hockey.

 • Lumiere Vancouver – a small collection of art installation light displays at various plazas and outdoor venues in Vancouver.